 THE CAB – A LONG WAY UP!

 I’m not saying that you need a degree in mountaineering to enter the cab of a vintage bus but, certainly in a ‘half-cab’ bus, entry to the cab is gained through a door on the offside which is much higher than the step entrance provided on the nearside for passengers.
 This is due mainly to the fact that the driving position has traditionally been above the offside front wheel rather than in front of it in modern vehicles.
 A recess, located just behind the front wheel, is provided to assist the driver climb up into the cab.
-Sometimes a treaded ring is also provided on the front wheel itself, roughly adjacent to the wheel nuts.
+Sometimes a treaded ring (on Leyland buses for example) is also provided on the front wheel itself, roughly adjacent to the wheel nuts.
 A good pull on the hand grips either side of the cab door helps to scale the heights.

 LEVERAGE AND SIGNALBOXES